courserajan20/datacleaning-assignment/CodeBook.md

     - `LAYING`: subject was laying

 Now comes the variables from `features.txt`.
 Only the *average*  and *standard deviation* measurement variables from the file are taken into consideration.
-The measurements are classified into two domains `Time Domain` and `Frequency Domain` signals.
+The measurements are classified into two domains `Time Domain` and `Frequency Domain`.
+The X,Y,Z at the end of the variable named idicate that the measurements in three axis plane (XYZ).

 ### Time-domain data.